 Blog Layout

-• How much does it cost for you to acquire a customer?
+• Customer acquisition cost (CAC): How much does it cost to acquire a new customer?

-• How much does it cost to manufacture your product or deliver your service?
+• Cost of goods sold (COGS) or service delivery costs: What does it cost to create your product or deliver your service?

 • Credit card closing dates